A222moq3e/AIDriven-System-Modeling/README.md

 ### Automatic Retry Logic

-The frontend automatically validates all generated Mermaid syntax using Mermaid's built-in renderer.
-If the syntax is invalid, the system automatically retries the same prompt up to 5 times:
+The frontend validates all generated Mermaid syntax using Mermaid’s renderer.
+If syntax is invalid, it retries up to 5 times before surfacing an error, and it shows when retries were needed.

-1. User submits prompt
-2. Backend generates Mermaid code via OpenAI
-3. Frontend validates syntax by attempting to render
-4. If invalid → automatically retry (up to 5 attempts)
-5. If valid → display diagram
-6. If all retries fail → show error message

-Users are notified when retries were needed with a success message.

 ### User Authentication